Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Use it at your own risk.

-It's always recommended to backup your database so you can roll back if needed.
+It's always recommended to backup your files and database so you can roll back if needed.

 Furthermore, currently, no check is done on the name of files, so if two files have the same name and are in the same folder, the second will overwrite the first.

 Troubleshooting
 ---------------